AyaseErii/OpenLane-OpenFPGA-interface-automation/README.md

 * For a relatively large design, e.g. a 8x8 FPGA fabric.
 Remember to change the `DESIGN_NAME2` and `DESIGN_DESIGN`, e.g. change `sb_0__2_` to `sb_0__8_`.
 PLEASE change all the `2` of the elements in the both `DESIGN_NAME2` list and `DESIGN_DESIGN` list

-* Make sure `runs` directory of each design/marco/block contains only one submodule.
+* Make sure `runs` directory of each design/marco/block contains only one subdirectory.
 If there are multiple, please leave the latest one.